ijmccallum/life-dashboard/README.md

 - Build app instances that can talk to other instances without needing a central server.
 - Generate basic CRUD endpoints from a spec file of some kind.

+TODO: (one main TODO at a time!)

+ - Get the expo build running

 ---